Union-Find Compaction: Provenance-Preserving Context Compression for LLM Agents

 6.2 The preregistered confirmation

-We preregister it.
-A higher-powered replication holds the design fixed and scales to 200 or more paired questions across a larger conversation corpus, powered to detect an 8-point difference at the observed base rate, and adds two conditions that stress provenance directly: contradictory facts and stale facts, where a later message overrides an earlier one and the compaction must keep the correction traceable rather than blend the two.
-The hypothesis, the design, and the analysis are fixed here in advance; only the token budget to run it is pending.
-The gap is not ours alone: maintainers of the integration target independently flagged that a compression eval harness is badly needed, and this study is that harness.
-Should it fail to confirm, the structural contribution and the non-regression result stand, and only the improvement claim is withheld.
+The preregistered replication holds the design fixed and scales to 200 or more paired questions across a larger conversation corpus, powered to detect an 8-point difference at the observed base rate.
+It also adds contradictory and stale facts, where a later message overrides an earlier one and compaction must keep the correction traceable rather than blend the two.
+The hypothesis, design, and analysis are fixed in advance; only the token budget to run it is pending.
+If the recall result does not replicate, the representation will still preserve source membership, but its empirical tradeoff against flat summarization will remain unresolved.

 6.3 Further limits

 The evaluation data is a proxy, not the deployment distribution.
-The controlled study is a synthetic DevOps conversation and the field study is scraped GitHub issue threads; neither is an agent-native session, which interleaves tool output, code, and agent turns at a density and structure a human issue thread lacks.
-Issue threads share the property under test (facts scattered across messages, footnotes competing with headlines), so they are a fair testbed, but whether the recall and cost results transfer to real agent context is untested.
-The fix is not a new benchmark, which this space already has, but a standard one: the higher-powered study should evaluate union-find on LongMemEval, preferred over LoCoMo for its evidence-tagged questions and cleaner answer key, and scored against that tagged evidence rather than by an LLM judge, whose leniency is the weak point of both benchmarks and of our own field study.
-That is left to future work.
+The controlled study is a synthetic DevOps conversation and the field study is scraped GitHub issue threads; neither is an agent-native session, which interleaves tool output, code, failed attempts, corrections, and agent turns at a density and structure a human issue thread lacks.
+Issue threads share the property under test (facts scattered across messages, footnotes competing with headlines), so they are a fair initial testbed, but whether the recall and cost results transfer to real agent context is untested.
+The next evaluation should therefore replay agent-native traces through both compactors at the same rendered-context budget, with source-tagged questions scored mechanically where possible.
+Contradictions, superseded values, tool output, and topic recurrence should be explicit strata.
+Established memory benchmarks can supply secondary stress cases, but they do not replace this direct test of the compaction boundary.
+Judge leniency remains a weak point of the current field study.

 Three more.
-The cost win is measured at one scale (about 120 messages, ten clusters); union-find makes more and smaller summarizer calls than flat’s few large ones, and the crossover point where fixed per-call overhead would erase the saving at much longer conversations is uncharacterized.
+The cost win is measured at one scale (about 120 messages, ten clusters); union-find makes more and smaller summarizer calls than flat’s few large ones.
+At much longer conversations, the crossover point where fixed per-call overhead would erase the saving is uncharacterized.
 The evaluation compares against flat summarization only, not against the concurrent structured-eviction systems of §5, so the evidence shows union-find beats the deployed baseline, not that it beats the nearest structured alternative.
 And storage grows monotonically: the forest only adds nodes and the source store accumulates, so a long-lived deployment eventually needs a cluster-eviction or archival policy, deferred here.
 The merge threshold, cluster cap, and hot-window size are fixed defaults whose effect on recall is not characterized.

 8. Conclusion